What Is the Recovery Time in Case of Achilles Tendon Injury?

 Why does an Achilles tendon injury take a long time to heal?

-Achilles tendon injury takes a long time to heal because of poor blood supply.
-Blood carries the nutrients and fluids necessary to healing.
-Since the Achilles tendon receives less blood flow, the healing process takes a long time.
-The blood flow decreases further with age, making recovery even slower in older people.
+An injured Achilles tendon takes a long time to heal because of a poor blood supply.
+Blood carries the nutrients necessary for optimal healing.
+Less blood flow means a longer healing time.
+Blood flow decreases further with age, making recovery even slower as we Age.

 How do I recover from Achilles Tendon Injury without surgery?

 Most mild injuries can heal themselves with enough rest and home treatments.
 Do exercises that relax and strengthen the Achilles tendon.
-And the most important thing is to avoid doing exercises or activities that add strain to the tendon.
+The most important thing is to avoid doing exercises or activities that add strain to the tendon.

-What happens if you don’t treat the Achilles tendon?
+What happens if you don’t treat a damaged Achilles Tendon?

-If the symptoms don’t improve with other treatments and in case of a complete rupture, immediate surgery is advised.
-You may also need surgery if you have tendinopathy, which is the degeneration of the collagen protein that forms the tendon.
+Usually in the case of a complete rupture, immediate surgery is advised.
+Occasionally You may also need surgery if you have a partial rupture or extensive tendinopathy, which is the degeneration of the tissue collagen that forms the tendon.

 Are injections effective in treating Achilles tendon pain?